snowplow-incubator/consent-tracking-accelerator/content/_index.md

 - dbt CLI installed or dbt Cloud account available
   - New dbt project created and configured
 - Python 3 Installed
-- Snowflake or BigQuery account
+- Snowflake, BigQuery or Databricks account (apart from the Streamlit visualisatiion you should be able to follow along if you are on Redshift / Postgres as the data model supports those, too!)

 **Tracking and Enrichment**
 - Snowplow pipeline
 - Web app to implement tracking
 - CMP Set up

-{{% notice info %}}
-Please note that currently the data model supports Snowflake and BigQuery only.
-Further adapter support for this accelerator coming soon!
-{{% /notice %}}

 ***
 #### Model outputs